kistofe/Boss-Design/README.md

 Many designers, when creating their Bosses, ask themselves "How do I make my Boss challenging without overpowering it?".
 Well, to create a good difficulty curve for a Boss is not an easy task, but there are some things to take into account:

    - It should **adjust to the player's current state of development** in the game, in a natural way.
 It means that:
-      - Bosses at first stages of the game should only challenge the basic mechanics of it, as it's all the player will have learned up to that moment.
+      - Bosses at **first stages of the game** should only challenge the basic mechanics of it, as it's all the player will have learned up to that moment.
-      - Bosses near middle stages should test the comprehension and usage of all learned abilities since that moment.
+      - Bosses near **middle stages** should test the comprehension and usage of all learned abilities since that moment.
-      - Finally, Bosses near the final stages should not only test that, but also the optimal usage and the ability of the player to overcome the challenges presented during the fight by using those mastered skills.
+      - Finally, Bosses near the **final stages** should not only test that, but also the optimal usage and the ability of the player to overcome the challenges presented during the fight by using those mastered skills.
    - It should **stay faithful to the gameplay difficulty**; it has no sense to introduce an extremely difficult boss in a suitable for all audiences game.

    ![](https://i.imgur.com/DJeDfhe.png) ![](https://i.imgur.com/RBQgZd7.png)
    _The kind of Bosses in Super Mario Bros would feel out of place in a game like Super Meat Boy, known for its high difficulty.
 (New Super Mario Bros, Nintendo (2006)/ Super Meat Boy, Team Meat (2008))_

    - Althought it is not strictly mandatory, Main Bosses should increase, in terms of difficulty, throughout the game.

    In order to avoid making the player feel overwhelmed by a constantly increasing difficulty, Secondary and Mini Bosses can escape from this small rule and act as "rest" moments.

    - Difficulty is not only reduced to increasing stats.
 Optimal difficulty comes from constant challenges.

 ### Music and Sound
-Music and Sound may sometimes go unnoticed by the player during the Boss Fight.
+Music and Sound may sometimes go unnoticed by the player during the Boss fight.
 However, this is not a reason not to put effort into creating a good audio to fit your Boss design.

-Music is a powerful tool to create feelings in the player.
+Music is a powerful tool to **create feelings in the player**.
 A good battle theme is the one that flows with the battle, the one that increases its pace when the battle does too, and decreases it when the battle slows down.
 Having a good design accompanied by a lack of music or a repetitive, generic one, can ruin all your efforts and turn, what should have been a good battle, into something dull.

 _Anyone who has ever played Final Fantasy can recognize [Sephiroth's theme](https://www.youtube.com/watch?v=t7wJ8pE2qKU) just by listening a few seconds from it.
 Same applies with [San's theme](https://www.youtube.com/watch?v=ZcoqR9Bwx1Y), from 2015's Undertale._

 However, having a great battle music is not enough if it is not appropriate to the theme of the boss or the game.
 The theme has to **fit** with the scene, or it will only give the sensation that the music is there because someone in the team liked it.

 The same applies with Sound effects.
 Having a big, heavy-looking Boss accompanied with non heavy-sounding sound effects may be confusing to the player.
-Be coherent with this!
+Be **coherent** with this!

 ### Visual Design
-Bosses should stand out from any other kind of enemy on the map.
+Bosses **should stand out from any other kind of enemy on the map**.
 They have to be easily recognizable by the player, as they will focus their attention on them.

 Usually, what most designers tend to do is to make Bosses considerably bigger than regular enemies.
 This way, the player can distinguish it perfectly, and it also creates another interesting effect; the sense of facing something more powerful than you, something always present in the Hero's Tale.